SteveBarnes-BH/bh_pip/README.md

 Where it will do the above then use the recommended settings to run the command(s).
 This is useful when you don't wish to change your settings but need a one off run of pip but it is not working in the current situation.

+It may work on non-Windows systems but has not been tested by the author on any of them.